samar1h/News-Intel/README.md

 - **Fuzzy dedup over exact matching.** The same story often runs on multiple outlets with slightly different titles and ledes.
 A weighted similarity score (title-heavy by default) catches these near-duplicates that exact-string matching would miss.
 - **Provider fallback chain.** Classification tries Gemini first, then falls back to Groq if that fails — a single provider outage doesn't take the whole pipeline down, unless explicitly pinned with `--provider`.
 ---

+## How this compares to Google Scholar

+A fair question, since both tools get used for research.
+Short answer: they're not really the same category of tool, and this project isn't trying to be a Google Scholar replacement.

+Google Scholar is a mature, widely trusted academic search engine backed by a large engineering team, with a scale of indexing and reliability this project doesn't attempt to match.
+If you need scholarly citation search, that's still the right tool.

+What this project does instead is different: it's a small, self-contained pipeline (fetch → classify → view) currently pointed at news sources — right now that's Google News RSS, Bing News RSS, GNews, and NewsAPI, because those are the sources that happen to be wired up.
+Nothing about the architecture is news-specific, though; the same fetch/classify/dashboard pattern would work against other kinds of sources if someone connected them.

+The actual differences worth knowing about:

+- **Runs on your own infrastructure.** Everything stays on your machine.
+You can add your own data sources — including paid or internal APIs — and nothing has to leave your system.
+- **Swappable classification backend.** Classification currently runs through Gemini/Groq, but it's built to be pointed at a local model instead, so the whole pipeline can run without sending data to a third party.
+- **Fully editable.** It's a small, commented Python codebase, not a black box.
+Categories, sources, export formats (there's already an Excel export), and filtering logic are all things you can change directly rather than requesting a feature and waiting.

+None of this makes it more accurate or more reliable than Google Scholar — it isn't, and that's not really the comparison being made.
+It's a smaller, narrower, fully-owned tool for a specific pipeline, built and maintained by one person, versus a much larger, general-purpose, battle-tested product.
+Different tradeoffs, not a head-to-head.
+---

 ## Current limitations